LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 fourth operation in parallel : image processing on the acquired images.
 While the Camera Block itself does not make use of this possibility, children of Camera can use it very easily and implement parallelized image processing.
-For instance, the :ref:`Video Extenso` and the :ref:`DIC VE` Blocks are children of Camera that implement real-time video-extensometry on the acquired images.
+For instance, the :ref:`Video Extenso <crappy_docs/blocks:video extenso>` and the :ref:`DIC VE <crappy_docs/blocks:dic ve>` Blocks are children of Camera that implement real-time video-extensometry on the acquired images.

 Now, in practice, how to write your own subclass of Camera ?
 As mentioned above, the base Camera Block already handles the acquisition, the display, and